 Birth Injuries and Military Medical Malpractice

 Medical malpractice in the context of the military can look different than medical malpractice that occurs in regular civilian courts.
 These kinds of cases are conducted in front of a judge in federal court, rather than in front of a jury.

-In military settings, there are a different set of regulations regarding who can and cannot bring a medical malpractice suit against a hospital or practitioner.
+In military settings, there is a different set of regulations regarding who can and cannot bring a medical malpractice suit against a hospital or practitioner.
 In order for a suit to succeed, clients must hire attorneys that have specific experience in handling military medical malpractice cases.